 2. Choosing your preferred schools

-Before applying, research the schools in your area It's also advisable to:
+Before applying, research the schools in your area.
+Search for a school.
+It's also advisable to:

 - Visit secondary school open evenings